 If you’re going to write it yourself, just schedule an hour a day to write early morning or late at night when there’s no distractions.
 In one hour a day, you can write several Kindle books a year depending on your typing speed.
 Don’t have an hour?
 Do 30 minutes.
 No excuses.

-If you don’t want to write it but want a ghostwriter and want to be interviewed, the first step means getting interviewed or voice recording.
+If you don’t want to write the book yourself, but want to be interviewed by a ghostwriter, the first step means getting interviewed or creating a voice recording.
 If you have a good interviewer already (friend, family, colleague), use them.

 If not, find a ghostwriter on Guru/Elance/Craigslist to interview you.